MSeal/dx/CONTRIBUTING.md

 Before submitting a pull request:

 1. Ensure tests pass for bug fixes.
-2. Ensure new tests are added to cover new featuers or non trivial changes.
+2. Ensure new tests are added to cover new features or non trivial changes.
 3. Ensure relevant documentation is updated.

 ## Environment Setup